 4. Digital marketing is cost-efficient

 Although there is the option to pay for extra social reach and engagement.
-Digital PR has a very lost cost, meaning it’s a possibility for small businesses and startups.
+Digital marketing can start out at a very lost cost, meaning it’s a possibility for small businesses and startups.

 5. Data and results are easily recorded